Skip to content

 If you Google 'Harvard Referencing' you will find that every university has its own guide and that they all differ slightly in terms of punctuation, formatting and the order of information.
 'Harvard Referencing' refers to any referencing style that uses the author name and year of publication within the text to indicate that information or ideas have been sourced from elsewhere.
 For this reason, it is sometimes referred to as 'Author Date' referencing.
 This guide gives University of Hull students definitive examples of how to reference different materials using Harvard referencing for all their submitted work.

 This is the standardised referencing system to be used by all departments, faculties and schools at the University of Hull who ask their students to use the Harvard referencing system.
 Use these guidelines when referencing manually.
-We do, however, recommend that all students learn how to use bibliographic software (EndNote or RefWorks).
+We do, however, recommend that all students learn how to use bibliographic software (EndNote or RefWorks) once they are familiar with the system.
 Please see our Bibliographic Software pages for more information.

 Citing references within your text